-We have established Sustainability Workgroup, which is presided by the Chief Financial Officer and has the participation on the managing directors responsible for the main departments from the bank.
-This Workgroup was defined by the board and upper management, and it is responsable for:
+We have established a Sustainability Workgroup, which is chaired by the Chief Financial Officer and includes participation from the managing directors responsible for the main departments of the bank.

+The responsibilities for implementation are distributed across various business areas, which will report to the Sustainability Workgroup.
+This Workgroup was defined by the board and senior management and is responsible for: